 In addition to the above, every funding opportunity is unique and will have its own assessment criteria.
-The assessment criteria will be outlined in the Call Guidelines.
-We recommend that you carefully review the Call Guidelines and make sure you meet the assessment criteria, and then demonstrate this as explicitly as possible in your application.
+The assessment criteria will be outlined in the Call Guidelines which you can find on the Funding Opportunities page.
+We recommend that you carefully review the Call Guidelines and make sure you meet the scope and assessment criteria, and then demonstrate this as explicitly as possible in your application.

-Each of R2HC’s funding opportunities will be advertised in our newsletters and on our website.
+Each of R2HC’s funding opportunities will be advertised in our newsletters and on the Funding Opportunities page of our website.
 This will be your opportunity to apply, if you feel you are eligible and can match the call’s criteria.
 We are only able to accept applications in response to a specific funding call.

 You must submit your application via our online application system by the given deadline.
 You can find out more about how to do this in the Call Guidelines.
 All applications must be submitted in English.

 Sign up to receive our newsletters to be the first to hear about available funding.

 Yes.
 At a minimum we require a partnership between an academic or research institution from the country(s) or region(s) in which the study will take place and one operational humanitarian partner.